-The following table summarizes the sensitivity of the Fund's operating profit and net assets attributable to unitholders interest rate risk and other price risk.
-The reasonably possible movements in the risk variables have been determined based on management's best estimate, having regard to a number of factors, including historical level of changes in interest rates, historical correlation of the Fund's investment with the relevant benchmark and market volatility.
-However, actual movements in the risk variables may be greater or less than it is anticipated due to a number of factors, including unusually large market shocks resulting from changes in performances and correlation between the performances of the economies, markets and securities in which the Fund invests.
+The following table summarizes the sensitivity of the Funds operating profit and net assets attributable to unitholders to interest rate risk and other price risk.
+The reasonably possible movements in the risk variables have been determined based on management's best estimate, having regard to a number of factors, including historical levels of changes in interest rates, historical correlation of the Fund's investment with the relevant benchmark and market volatility.
+However, actual movements in the risk variables maybe greater or less than anticipated due to a number of factors, including unusually large market shocks resulting from changes in performances and correlation between the performances of the economies, markets and securities in which the Fund invests.
 As a result, historic variations in risk variables should not be used to predict future variations in the risk variables.

-Impact on operating profit/net assets attributable to unitholders' interest rate risk 31st December 2021
+Impact on operating profit/net asset attributable to unitholders interes

+rate risk 31st December, 2021

-Change in interest rate of the trust's investment in trading securities: +1.5%
+Change in interest rate of the trust's

+investment in trading securities:

++1.5% 64,190

+-1.5% (64,190)